gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 To move our `PetPortal` 1.0 application further along it's deployment pipeline, let's deploy it to the TEST environment.
 Click on the deployment icon (parachute) in the TEST environment box to start.

-# Deploying PetPortal 1.0 to TEST #
+# Your application's initial deployment #

 This brings up the deployment screen that was open when Deployit started.
 This time, though, it looks like this: